chipnetics/sweet15/README.md

 _SCHEMATIC (.dch) and PCB (.dip) require Diptrace_

+_This work is released under: Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)_

 The Sweet15 is a retro gamer’s dream, especially for those who are always on the hunt for modern monitors that support 240p, otherwise known as 15khz… or 15.734264Khz if you’re a die-hard fan of gaming!
 I created it as I was always buying up older monitors, rushing home to hook them up, and then finding out they don’t support 240p.
 Bummer!

 Easily portable and powered by a button cell battery, the Sweet15 allows you to connect to the 15-pin D-Sub connector of any monitor and run various test patterns to ensure the monitor can sync down to 15khz, has no dead/burnt pixels, identify scanline boundaries, and more.